webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Equipment/Priestly-Vestments.md

   - Equipment/Fantasy
   - Equipment/Utility-Gear
   - Equipment/Value/5-Gp
-title: Priestly Vestments
-collection: Equipment
-kind: Compendium
 ---

 ## Priestly Vestments

 >Garments appropriate for performing ceremonies for a specific religion.
 A common example is a hat or headdress, long tunic or dress,tabard or stole, and shoes, with the outer pieces marked with appropriate symbols.
 > **Options :** Fantasy, Utility Gear
 > **Value :** 5 Gp